vhive-serverless/vHive/docs/profiling.md

 - ***A latency measurement goroutine*** measures the latency by injecting requests at a low rate in  Round-Robin and measures the service time of these requests to compute the mean latency and the tail latency (90-percentile).
-- ***A bind function*** binds VMs in two ways:
-  -  If profile CPU ID is set, the tool allocates only one VM to the physical core where the CPU is and profiler only collects counters from the core.
-  -  It can bind all VMs to a socket.
-If profile CPU ID is set at the same time, it must be in the socket.
-Then, only one VM runs on the profile core and others run on other cores.
 - ***A profiler*** invokes [toplev](https://github.com/andikleen/pmu-tools) to collect hardware counters. if profiling core is not set, it hides idle CPUs that are less than 50% of the busiest.
 - ***A plotter*** plots line charts.
 The X-axis is the number of VMs usually and Y-axis is the value